Gayhurst House: History

 The house was extensively refurbished, 1858–72, by William Burges for Robert Carrington, 2nd Baron Carrington, and his son.
 Lord Carrington was Burges' first significant patron.
 In total, some £30,000 was spent which did not include the costs of construction for Burges' planned main staircase that was never built.
 However, a minor stair, the Caliban Stair, was constructed.

+During the Second World War a Bombe outstation to the Government Code and Cypher School at Bletchley Park was based at Gayhurst House.
+This was one of five Bombe outstations; Wavendon, Adstock Manor, Gayhurst, Eastcote and Stanmore which operated Bombe machines used in the breaking of the Enigma Code.
+By the end of the war the outstations operated over 200 Bombes operated on an inter-service basis with the installation and maintenance completed mainly by RAF and civilian personnel, and operated by WRNS.'OSG' (Outstation Gayhurst) was opened in September 1942 and operated 5 Bombes.

 The estate was broken up in the twentieth century and the house was converted into 14 flats between 1971 and 1979.